(No ratings)

 Dr. Malcolm Macdonald, MD has received 8 research payments totaling $19,790.

-Dr. Malcolm Macdonald's areas of specialization are general practice and pediatric cardiology; he sees patients in Madera, CA, Palo Alto, CA, and Stanford, CA. These areas are among his clinical interests: heart problems and thoracic (chest) surgery procedures.
-His hospital/clinic affiliations include Valley Children's Healthcare and Stanford Children's Health.
-Dr. Macdonald obtained his medical school training at Emory University School of Medicine and performed his residency at a hospital affiliated with the University of California, San Francisco (UCSF) and a hospital affiliated with Emory University.
+Dr. Malcolm Macdonald, who practices in Palo Alto, CA and Madera, CA, is a medical specialist in cardiac surgery, pediatric cardiology, and thoracic surgery.
+Dr. Macdonald is conversant in Swahili.
+Areas of expertise for Dr. Macdonald include heart problems, heart surgery, and thoracic (chest) surgery procedures.
+His hospital/clinic affiliations include Valley Children's Healthcare and Stanford Medicine Children's Health.
+He obtained his medical school training at Emory University School of Medicine and performed his residency at a hospital affiliated with the University of California, San Francisco (UCSF) and a hospital affiliated with Emory University.